tonight-halfmoon/slv-n-erlang/concurrent/otp/special.processes/readme.md

 I learned how to define a OTP Supervision Tree. `resa_sup` supervises two children: the application `resa_server` and another supervisor called `sm_sup`.
 Service Manager supervisor `sm_sup` is responsible of service providers like process `sp`.
 Once the Erlang kernel `application ` loads and starts up RSSP application the supervision tree is built and all the necessary processes that make RSSP fully functioning in runtime will be ready.
 I see how `application` cleans everything when `stop` and `unload` are invoked on RSSP.
 I learned how to use Erlang STDLIB `proc_lib` to handle debugging and statistics about RSSP.

+# Future Work

+Only minimum configuration is provided for the implemented behaviours `supervisor` and `application`.
+Keen to experience different configuration for advanced scenarios.

 ## Development Time

 ### Make